 We provide enrichment and core classes depending on which academic center you choose.
 However, we do NOT offer complete grade level requirements for the state of Kentucky.
 Some courses will fulfill the requirements for that particular subject.
 If you're unsure, ask the individual instructor.
 In general, LZ provides 1st- through 5th-grade enrichment courses only.
 It is ultimately your responsibility as the parent to report to the Board of Education and keep track of attendance for your students.

 Q. I am unsure which academic center in which to enroll my student.

-Learning Zone - is geared toward prek - elementary aged students.
-This center offers enrichment courses only.
-Although all centers are CHB affiliated, LZ is the only center that requires CHB membership and is volunteered based.
+Learning Zone is geared toward elementary-aged students.
+This center offers enrichment courses only and is volunteered based.

-Q. In addition to the academic centers, what services does CHB provide?
+Q. In addition to the academic centers, what services does CHEB provide?

-With CHB membership, you are invited to participate in organized field trips, standardized testing, and various fellowship events.
-You will also receive an HSLDA discount code.
+With CHEB membership, you are invited to participate in organized field trips, standardized testing, and various fellowship events.

-Q. Do my children need to attend an academic center to join CHB?
+Q. Do my children need to attend an academic center to join CHEB?

 Q. Are you a legal support group?

 A. Home-educating support groups have no special laws that apply to them.
 The founders of CHEB did choose to have the group legally incorporated.
 This may be what you mean.
 Incorporation is simply the form of organization we decided was best for CHEB, allowing the group to act as an entity.
 We also chose incorporation so that we could apply for tax-exempt status if we decide to do so later on.
 Other than that, there is nothing special about incorporated status.

 Q. I am new to home schooling.
 I home-educate a third grader, a first grader, and have a pre-schooler and a baby in tow.
 I am afraid to join your group because I am not sure I could ever spend volunteer hours.
 Can I join and not volunteer?